 Want to add a bit of “spice” to your family game night?
 Try one of these variations for an evening that is sure to be hot, hot, hot!

-Here is a recommended list of the top family game night board games for all ages:
+Here is a recommended list of the top family game night board games for all ages.
+First we’ll start with the Classic Board Games (meaning games that have the longest standing) and then onto the newest and upcoming games: Top Board Games for 2020-2021:

-(Note: The years in parenthesizes indicate the year that they were initially introduced and/or marketed to the general public.)
+(Note: The years in parenthesizes indicate the year that the board game was initially introduced and/or marketed to the general public.)

 1. Scrabble (1948)